What Christian Men and Women Want

 In this verse the Shulamite woman feels insecure about the way she looks compared to the other women at the Royal Court.
 She's a country girl with a dark tan compared to the white skinned rich girls at the palace.

-In ch.
-2:1 she feels better about herself using a term given to her by her beloved.
+In chapter 2:1 she feels better about herself, using a term given to her by her beloved.

-In ch.
-2:16 she expresses the idea of possessiveness and assurance as her confidence grows.
+In verse 2:16 she expresses the idea of possessiveness and assurance as her confidence grows.

-In ch.
-7:10 (READ), after they are married she is absolutely secure in the fact that she is the only one he loves.
+In chapter 7:10, after they are married she is absolutely secure in the fact that she is the only one he loves.

 A man who can't or won't make the effort to make his wife feel secure - can't make her happy.
 Christian women want men who desire to make them happy, not just men who desire them.
-It's one sure way to know if someone truly loves you and is "in love" - there is the desire to make the other happy before making yourself happy.
+There is one sure way to know if someone truly loves you and is "in love" – they desire to make you happy before making themselves happy.

 1. Christian men want women who are really Christians.